The Report of the Conference on the School of Foreign Service

 by an enhancing of its then (and now) woefully mediocre Graduate School.

-The dreams of the proponents of a bigger Graduate Schaol were rudely pinched,
+The dreams of the proponents of GU's having a greater Graduate Schaol

 Fr.
 Guthrie had been Dean of Georgetown's Graduate School